Hemoglobin Trait Follow-up Program

 Hemoglobin is a protein found in red blood cells of all people.
 It gives blood its red color and takes oxygen to all parts of the body.
 There are many types of hemoglobin.
 Hemoglobin A is the most common.

 Hemoglobin types are passed down from parent to child in the genes.
-A hemoglobin trait happens when a baby receives a gene for the usual hemoglobin A from one parent and a gene with a different hemoglobin (S, C, or D, for example) from the other parent.
+A hemoglobin trait happens when a baby receives a gene for the usual hemoglobin A from one parent and a gene with a different hemoglobin (sickle cell or S, C, or D, for example) from the other parent.

 If both parents have a trait, a future child may have a disorder such as sickle cell disease.
 Parent testing can let you know if both parents have a hemoglobin trait.